 Avoid These Four Mid-Market Deal Killers

 A failed deal can have far-reaching repercussions.
-While it might seem to come out of nowhere, deals fail for predictable reasons, many of which are foreseeable from the outset.
+While it might seem to come out of nowhere, mergers and acquisitions deals fail for predictable reasons, many of which are foreseeable from the outset.
 Understanding these common deal killers can help you take proactive steps to avoid them.

 Lost Seller Credibility

 All interactions with the buyer should reinforce your credibility.
 But a number of red flags can quickly erode trust, ultimately killing a deal.
 Those include:

 - A material miss to financial forecasts.
 When a business seller must report a missed forecast, the buyer wonders what else the seller was wrong about.